 Visit UBC HR for information on general student hiring practices, and our office is also available to support you if you have questions about interviewing, selecting, or supervising students.
 We provide templates for interviews below in the Resources for Supervisors section.

 As supervisors, you are responsible for your student(s) wages.
-Once you have selected your candidate, faculty supervisors must appoint their student by submitting an eForm through HRMS by the deadline date provided. eForms will automatically be routed to our approval queue once submitted in the HRMS system.
+Once you have selected your candidate, faculty supervisors must appoint their student by submitting a Hire Business Process (BP) through Workday by the deadline date provided.
+Hire BPs will be automatically routed to our approval queue once submitted in Workday.
 It's important to have students appointed in their positions prior to starting work.
-Please refer to UBC Payroll’s Appointment Notice Cut-off Schedule.

 The normal duration of the award is a minimum of 16 consecutive weeks.
 Award winners are required to work full time (35 paid hours/week plus 1-hour unpaid lunch break) during the summer term (May 1 – August 31).
 Under exceptional circumstances students can work less than 16 consecutive weeks (prior approval from the Centre for Student Involvement and Careers is needed).